 In a Nutshell: FilipinoPod101 takes a logical approach to language learning by offering myriads of podcasts, videos, and assorted learning tools.
 With mobile apps and desktop tools, how to learn Filipino is completely up to you.

 Wait, you might think, shouldn’t I learn to speak Tagalog?
 Isn’t that what is spoken in The Philippines?

 The answer is yes, along with many other dialects that are all variations of Filipino.
 Tagalog is spoken by about 1/3 of the country’s population and is very wide-spread throughout the world.

 FilipinoPod101 boldly proclaims that it will teach you the Filipino language in the most fun, easiest, and fastest way possible.
 You can quickly try out a free lesson before even signing up.
 Once you decide to sign up for a monthly subscription, you have a free lifetime account.
 Then, you can choose your subscription options.
 A seven-day trial period is absolutely free.

-With your free account, you have access to audio and video lessons, learning tools like flashcards, and common Filipino word lists.
-Upgrade to one of the monthly subscription plans, and you will receive access to:
+With a free account, you’ll have access to a whole bunch of curated audio and video lessons, learning tools like flashcards, and common Filipino word lists.
+If you then choose to upgrade to one of the monthly subscription plans, you’ll also receive access to: